Victor Ponta: Presidential candidacy, aftermath and resignation

 In late October 2015, a deadly nightclub fire sparked ample street protests.
 Within several days, these had swelled to over 25,000 participants in Bucharest alone.
 Among the demands voiced was the resignation of Ponta, tied within the protesters' ranks to corruption and official indifference.
 Bowing to pressure, he resigned, citing the "legitimate anger" of the public the "desire to place responsibility at higher levels" than the nightclub owners, and the hope that the expectations of the demonstrators had been met.
 A technocratic cabinet headed by Dacian Cioloș took office two weeks later; Ponta himself was absent from the confirmation vote.
-At the 2016 parliamentary election, Ponta retained his seat in the Chamber.
+Although courted by the United Romania Party ahead of the 2016 parliamentary election, he remained a PSD member.
+At the election, Ponta retained his seat in the Chamber.

+After Aleksandar Vučić became President of Serbia in May 2017, Ponta was given Serbian citizenship.
+Ponta said he received this status because of his government's response to the 2014 Southeast Europe floods.
+Around the same time, it emerged that his friend Sebastian Ghiță, a fugitive politician, was hiding in Serbia.
 In June 2017, he was named secretary general in the government of Sorin Grindeanu, with ministerial rank.
 In so doing, he was automatically expelled from the PSD, which had agreed to apply this penalty to any party member agreeing to serve under Grindeanu.
 Shortly after he took on the post, the government was ousted in a no-confidence vote.

-Comeback effort
+Comeback efforts

 In May 2018, the High Court acquitted Ponta of corruption charges dating back to his work as a lawyer in 2007–2008.
-Later that month, he announced that 11 members of parliament were part of the PRO Romania, a political party which he had launched the previous September.
+Later that month, he announced that 11 members of parliament were part of PRO Romania, a political party which he had launched the previous September.
 Introducing the new party, he described it as a center-left one, aimed at replacing the country's "mediocre, uncultured and incapable" elites with competent professionals.

-In the May 2019 European Parliament election, Pro Romania won two seats.
+In the May 2019 European Parliament election, PRO Romania won two seats.
 Shortly thereafter, the party held 24 seats in the Romanian parliament, nearly all the result of floor crossing from the governing PSD.
 Due to the latter party's precarious position, Ponta was able to exert pressure for various demands, in exchange for opposing a no-confidence motion.
 He eventually embraced such a motion, helping to bring down the Viorica Dăncilă cabinet that October.
 At the 2020 parliamentary election, PRO Romania failed to win any seats, prompting Ponta to announce his withdrawal from politics for the foreseeable future.
+In 2024, Ponta rejoined the PSD, winning a Dâmbovița County Chamber seat in the parliamentary election.

+Three months later, he quit the PSD, citing disagreement with its decision to back Antonescu at the upcoming presidential election.
+In March 2025, Ponta launched his independent campaign for that election, emphasizing nationalist themes.
+He finished in fourth place, winning 13% of the vote, subsequently launching the Romania First political platform.